jafayassine03/Google-Homepage-Clone/README.md

 This project is for educational purposes only and is not affiliated with Google.

-License
+📜 License

 Totally free to use!
-Play around with it and make it your own 😄
+Feel free to fork it, modify it, and make it your own 😄